MeanderingProgrammer/render-markdown.nvim/README.md

         -- Replaces '---'|'***'|'___'|'* * *' of 'thematic_break'
         -- The icon gets repeated across the window's width icon = '─',
+        -- Width of the generated line, either the 'full' window width or a hard coded value width = 'full',
         -- Highlight for the whole line generated from the icon highlight = 'RenderMarkdownDash',
     },